 7. While I’m updating old pages, I make sure the ads are showing correctly.
-I like to include one AdSense unit in the sidebar, so it shows on every page.
+On some blogs I like to include one AdSense unit in the sidebar, so it shows on every page.
 I place one more in the body of each article, and one at the bottom.
+Conversely, if Adsense isn’t generating income on a blog, I’ll take the ads off as there’s no reason for them to be there.
 I also like to have at least one Amazon book or product – something related to the topic of the page – on every article posted on my blogs.
 Many of my older blog articles do not comply with these new standards of mine, so I have to add things when appropriate and needed.

 8. Last but not least, these days I’m adding a subscribe link to my YouTube channel.
 I’ve decided that YouTube is a necessary part of my business, for traffic generation, and maybe someday I’ll even make money there, as I’ve been accepted as a YouTube Partner.
 My channel needs more subscribers!
 It also needs more videos.

 Today I worked on two blogs.
 One is new – a domain I’ve owned for a few years.
 I recently placed a WordPress blog there and am using it to advertise my services as a content writer and editor.
 I seriously am busy right now so most of my new content writing offers will be referred to a friend, who is currently building her content writing business.